Sweetuezuro0000/simplest_chatgpt_telegram_bot/README.md

 Replace <your_telegram_bot_token> with your actual Telegram bot token, <your_openai_api_key> with your actual OpenAI API key, and <the_id_of_the_gpt_model_you_want_to_use> with the ID of the GPT model you want to use (it's text-davinci-003 by default).

+To create a list of allowed users, you can edit a text file called "allowed_users.txt" and write one username per line.
+For example:
+'alice'
+'bob'
+'carl'

+To allow everyone to chat, leave this file empty.

 ## Usage

 1. Start the bot by running the bot.py script: